alexvmt/Bachelor-Thesis/README.md

 1. Introduction
 2. Literature Review
 3. Variables and Data
+    3.1.
+The Human Development Index
+    3.2.
+Criticism toward the Human Development Index
+    3.3.
+Other Dependent, Explanatory and Control Variables
 4. Empirical Strategy and Methods
+    4.1.
+IV Estimation and 2SLS Estimation
+    4.2.
+The Instrument of Felbermayr and Gröschl (2013)
+    4.3.
+Empirical Strategy
+        4.3.1.
+Second Stage
+        4.3.2.
+First Stage
 5. Income and Trade Openness
+    5.1.
+First Stage
+    5.2.
+Second Stage
 6. Human Development and Trade Openness
+    6.1.
+First Stage
+    6.2.
+Second Stage
 7. Sensitivity Analysis: Decomposing the HDI
+    7.1.
+The Human Development Index and its Components
+    7.2.
+Life Expectancy at Birth
+    7.3.
+Years of Schooling
+    7.4.
+Further Sensitivity Checks
 8. Conclusion
+References
+Appendices

 *Note: The data used in this thesis is not included in this repository since parts of it are confidential.*